shubsmastan/express-chat/README.md

 ## How it was made

 This project uses Vite/React for the frontend and Node/Express for the backend.
 It also uses MongoDB to store the messages.
-Full stack app created using the popular MERN stack for web applications.
+Full stack app created using the MERN stack for web applications.

 ## Author